masterujjval/Postgres_Authentication/README.md

 ## About

-Login-form-validation is a similar website that can run locally on any platform.
+Login-form-validation is a simple website that can run locally on any platform.
 The user can register and then log in then land on the greeting page, it will store data on Postgresql locally to validate the registered users during login process.

 Postgresql for database, express for fetch, and post and node have been used to create this project.